yousifdahabra/aegis-ai/README.md

 <img src="./readme/title4.svg"/>

-> We designed AI Safety Awareness Trainer using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.
+> We designed AegisAI using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.

 - Project Figma design [Figma](https://www.figma.com/design/OSIpVHQafWlkto6pnhEM7t/Final-Project?node-id=0-1&t=LCd9DlfpPxIjU8cO-1)